The last two weeks in Azure

 ANF S3-compatible object REST API (GA)

 ANF now exposes an S3-compatible object REST API.
-Tons of systems speak S3 today — including Microsoft Fabric, whose shortcut technology likes to talk to S3 endpoints.
-So you can now integrate ANF data with Fabric via shortcuts with no duplication, no pipeline, no data movement — and the same goes for any other S3-speaking analytics, AI, or BI system.
+Lots of systems speak S3 today, including Microsoft Fabric, whose shortcut technology likes to talk to S3 endpoints.
+So you can integrate ANF data with Fabric via shortcuts.
+No duplication, no pipeline, no data movement.
+Same goes for any other S3-speaking analytics, AI, or BI system.

 Azure Storage Mover: blob-to-blob (GA)

-Storage Mover now supports blob-to-blob transfers — moving data between containers across accounts, subscriptions, or regions.
-It works for both flat namespace and hierarchical namespace (Data Lake), and it’s only a couple of steps to configure.
+Storage Mover now supports blob-to-blob transfers.
+Moving data between containers across accounts, subscriptions, or regions.
+Works for both flat namespace and hierarchical namespace (Data Lake), and it’s only a couple of steps to configure.

 Azure Storage Mover: scheduling (GA)